Trail Logistics

 Where can I stay along the trail?

-Accommodation along Te Araroa is a mixture of Department of Conservation (DOC) huts, privately owned huts, campsites, motels, lodges and B&Bs.
+Accommodation along Te Araroa is a mixture of Department of Conservation (DOC) huts and campsites, privately owned huts and campsites, motels, lodges and B&Bs.

 We provide detailed trail notes which outline your accommodation options for each section of the trail along with contact information.
 Trail notes can be viewed within the Te Araroa App and can also be downloaded on our website.
 The notes are updated throughout the year, so we recommend using the app to ensure you have the most up to date information.